Montreal Pop Concerts

-Montreal Pop Concerts was a Canadian symphony music television miniseries produced and broadcast by Radio-Canada in 1969.
+Montreal Pop Concerts is a Canadian symphony music television miniseries produced and broadcast by Radio-Canada in 1969.
 It was also broadcast to English audiences on CBC Television.

 Premise

 Performances of the Montreal Symphony Orchestra were recorded at Montreal's Place des Arts for this series.

 Scheduling

 This hour-long series aired on CBC Television (English network) Saturdays at 1:00 p.m. from 12 July to 23 August 1969.
 The Radio-Canada (French network) airdates preceded the English broadcasts.